qrzou/FML-bench/README.md

 **✨ Key Features**

 - **🔬 Fundamental ML Problems** - Focus on core ML research challenges rather than downstream application
-- **💻 Real-world Codebases** - Direct integration with existing real-world GitHub repositories, offering more realistic challenges.
+- **💻 Real-world Codebases** - Direct integration with existing real-world GitHub repositories, offering more realistic challenges
 - **🔧 Low Coding Barrier** - Start from baseline's codebase rather than dataset only
-- **📈 Extensible by Design** - Easy to add existing real-world ML repositories with minimal adapters, enabling quick customization into user-defined benchmarks
+- **📈 Extensible by Design** - Easy to add existing real-world ML repositories with minimal adapters, enabling quick customization into user-defined benchmarks across ML and AI for Science domains

 We provide agents with task specification including task description, baseline code & results, execution guidance to access guidance, and integrity-protected evaluation.
 Agents are required to iteratively improve the baseline method based on the provided inputs to advance ML research!